 How Brands Actually Grow

-The Ehrenberg-Bass Institute at the University of South Australia has spent decades studying how brands grow across categories.
-Their core finding challenges the premise of precision targeting directly: brands grow primarily by reaching light and non-users, not by converting loyal customers more efficiently.
+The core finding from decades of brand growth research challenges the premise of precision targeting directly: brands grow primarily by reaching light and non-users, not by converting loyal customers more efficiently.

 The Penetration Premium

-This means the advertising strategy that looks most efficient on a cost-per-conversion basis (targeting known buyers, retargeting recent visitors, bidding on in-market intent signals) is often the strategy that makes the smallest contribution to long-term growth.
+This means the strategy that looks most efficient on a cost-per-conversion basis — targeting known buyers, retargeting recent visitors, bidding on in-market intent signals — is often the strategy that makes the smallest contribution to long-term growth.
 You're spending money to remind people who already know you to buy again, while your competitors reach the market you aren't.

 What "Wasted" Reach Actually Produces